dylanagreen/chrysaora/README.md

 ### Naming
 Chrysaora is named after the genus of jellyfish, which in turn is named after Chrysaor, a being from Greek mythology.
 Chrysaor roughly translates as "he who has a golden armament."
 Major releases of Chrysaora are codenamed after other genus or species of jellyfish, typically things I find cool.

-For some reason I use female pronouns when referrring to Chrysaora in my head, but I can't imagine she particularly cares considering she's a nonsentient chess engine.
+For some reason I use female pronouns when referring to Chrysaora in my head, but I can't imagine she particularly cares considering she's a nonsentient chess engine.

-- v0.1.x **Noctiluca** - Named after a bioluminescent jellyfish as a bioluminescent algae bloom occured while I was coding it.
+- v0.1.x **Noctiluca** - Named after a bioluminescent jellyfish as a bioluminescent algae bloom occurred while I was coding it.
 Everyone was quarantined so I coded Chrysaora instead of going to see it.
 Sad.

-#### Weightsfile Naming
+#### Weights File Naming
 Each weights file is labeled by its major version, a training iteration delimiter, and the number of games that went into that training run.

 For example: